Valle de Bravo with Kids: A 5 Day Itinerary

 Central Valle de Bravo

 Valle de Bravo has an extremely charming historic center.
-The blocks surrounding the church (Parroquia de San Francisco de Asís) are pedestrian only, making it very kid-friendly thing to do in Valle de Bravo.
+The blocks surrounding the church (Parroquia de San Francisco de Asís) are pedestrian-only, making this a very kid-friendly area to explore in Valle de Bravo.

 The nicely treed plaza, which rests in the shadow of the large church, is always buzzing with activity.
 There are restaurants, shops, street vendors, ice cream stands and much more.